-Many of the UN agencies have already integrated sport into their programmes.
+Many UN agencies have already integrated sport into their programmes.
 Which agencies could still do the same and through what kind of actions/partnerships?

-How does sport contribute in particular to economic development and how is this addressed in different UN programmes?
+How does sport contribute to economic development and how is this addressed in different UN programmes?

-Several UN entities, at headquarter and at country level, build on this by designing and implementing programmes that use the mobilising and convening power of sport to foster economic and social development.
+Several UN entities, at headquarters and at country level, build on this by designing and implementing programmes that use the mobilising and convening power of sport to foster economic and social development.

-Have the UN guidance and recommendations on sport for development been taken up by different actors?
+Have the UN's guidance and recommendations on sport for development been taken up by different actors?
 What is your assessment?
-Does UN plan to draft any further advice/specific guideline on the matter?
+Is the UN planning to draft any further advice/specific guidelines on the matter?

 The recommendations included in the 2003 report I mentioned earlier led to an increased recognition of the value of sport by the UN system and outside actors, no doubt about that.

-What role do you see for the EU in using sport for development – and how – either in its sport policy (in the making) or through its development policies?
+What role do you see for the EU in using sports for development, and how should it do this, both in its sport policy (in the making) and through its development policies?

 I believe that there is a clear role for the EU on several levels in the area of sport for development and peace.

-First, on a policy level, it is obvious that with the newly adopted articles of the Lisbon Treaty relating to sport, EU now has a real power in this area.
-I believe this will lead to a more proactive and coordinated policy, which, in my view is beneficial.
+First, on a policy level, it is obvious that with the newly adopted articles of the Lisbon Treaty relating to sport, the EU now has real power in this area.
+I believe this will lead to a more proactive and coordinated policy, which in my view is beneficial.

-I also hope that on a more practical level, it will be possible that the EU and its Member States cooperates and supports projects of the UN family in the field of sport.
-I believe that there are great potentials for cooperation between the UN family and the EU.
+I also hope that on a more practical level, it will be possible for the EU and its member states to cooperate and support projects of the UN family in the field of sport.
+I believe that there is great potential for cooperation between the UN family and the EU.

-What role can major sport events such as FIFA World Cup 2010 in South Africa or Rio de Janeiro Summer Olympics in 2016 play in sport and development?
+What role can major sports events such as the FIFA World Cup 2010 in South Africa or the Rio de Janeiro Summer Olympics in 2016 play in sport and development?

-Major international sports events such as the Olympic, Paralympic and Youth Olympic Games, or the Football World Cup have the potential to create social, economic and environmental development.
+Major international sports events such as the Olympic, Paralympic and Youth Olympic Games, or the football World Cup, have the potential to create social, economic and environmental development.
 They are often a catalyst for important changes that would not be made otherwise.
-In terms of transports for instance, host countries often seize this opportunity to improve their infrastructures and systems by implementing ambitious plans.
+In terms of transport, for instance, host countries often seize the opportunity to improve their infrastructures and systems by implementing ambitious plans.
 That is what is happening right now in South Africa and what will most likely happen in Brazil in the years to come, particularly in Rio de Janeiro.

-Also, such events present a unique opportunity for outreach activities, advocacy and fundraising to take place.
+Also, such events present a unique opportunity for outreach activities, advocacy and fund-raising to take place.
 As the eyes of the world are watching, sport events become a powerful communication platform that can be used to encourage development objectives such as the Millennium Development Goals (MDGs).
-Major sports events has also strengthened athletes’ profiles, making them important role models and spokespeople, raising awareness about the objectives of the UN.
+Major sports events have also strengthened athletes' profiles, making them important role models and spokespeople, and raising awareness about the objectives of the UN.

-The 2010 World Cup is to start soon – do you think that the preparations have delivered on the momentum created for economic development and social change?
+The 2010 World Cup is to start soon.
+Do you think the preparations have delivered the momentum to trigger economic development and social change?